sjeibmann/Vue-P5js-Gradient-App/cline_docs/progress.md

 **Project Phase**: Phase 1 - Core Setup (Completed)

 The project has completed Phase 1 (Core Setup).
 We have initialized the Vue.js project with Vite, installed all required dependencies, set up the project structure, created basic component skeletons, and implemented basic routing.
-The development server is running, and we're ready to move on to Phase 2 (P5.js Integration).
+The development server is running, and we're ready to move on to Phase 2 (P5.js Integration) with expanded gradient feature requirements.

 ```mermaid
 gantt